JE1966/Cybersecurity-Projects/Traffic-Analysis-Exercise/README.md

 ***Fig. 2.** Resolved Addresses in Wireshark*

 From the LAN segment data provided for the exercise, I knew that 172.16.1.4 is the address of a domain controller in the network.
-The other IP address (172.16.1.66) must hav been the host system, a desktop with the hostname DESKTOP-SKBR25F.
+The other IP address (172.16.1.66) must have been the host system, a desktop with the hostname DESKTOP-SKBR25F.

 Inspection of the ethernet headers of packets to or from the desktop revealed the MAC address of the device (00:1e:64:ec:f3:08).